DoganM95/Red-Magic/README.md

     current-slot:a/b
     ```

+## Disable any app (user && system)

+- Connect phone to PC and open a terminal
+- List packages using `adb shell pm list packages` or filter using
+  - `adb shell pm list packages -s`: To list only system packages.
+  - `adb shell pm list packages -3`: To list only third-party packages.
+  - `adb shell pm list packages -d`: To list only disabled packages.
+  - `adb shell pm list packages -e`: To list only enabled packages.
+  - `adb shell pm list packages [filter]`: To list packages that contain the 'filter' string in their package names.
+- Disable any package using `adb shell pm disable-user --user 0 PACKAGENAME`
+  - Can also disable apps, which are not disbleable in the UI, like crucial system apps, so be cautious

 ## Unbricking the device

 - Boot phone into fastboot by holding `power + vol down` keys until a screen with text appears